 For a longer walk you can complete a Circular Walk back to Tonbridge.
 This heads south from Hadlow along a quiet lane, continues across large farm fields to the River Medway and finishes with a long but easy stretch alongside the river.

 There are four to six fast trains an hour from Charing Cross to Tonbridge, taking 40-45 minutes.
 There is no longer an alternative direct service via East Croydon and Redhill, although trains are sometimes diverted onto this route.
 Buy a return to Tonbridge.

-There is no station in Hadlow, but at the end of the Main Walk there is a frequent service along the A26 to Tonbridge: Arriva 7 runs every 20-30 minutes (Mon–Sat) and hourly to 5pm on Sundays.
+There is no station in Hadlow, but at the end of the Main Walk there is a frequent bus service along the A26 to Tonbridge: Arriva 7 runs every 20-30 minutes (Mon–Sat) and half-hourly to 5.30pm on Sundays.

-There are several other places along the walk route with a bus service to Tonbridge: the 205 goes through Tudeley and Five Oak Green, and the 208 through Golden Green (both Mon–Sat).
+There are several other places along the walk route with a bus service: the 205 goes through Tudeley and Five Oak Green, and the 208 through Golden Green (both Mon–Sat).

 Take the train nearest to 09:40 from Charing Cross to Tonbridge.

 Except on Mondays when it is closed, the suggested lunchtime pub is the Dovecote Inn (01892-835966) in the hamlet of Capel, after 8¾ km on the main route.
-This popular freehouse serves good freshly-cooked food with real ales straight from the barrel, and has an attractive patio area at the back.
+This popular freehouse has an attractive patio area at the back and serves good freshly-cooked food with real ales straight from the barrel.
 A little earlier the walk passes the George & Dragon (01892-832521) on the B2017 between Tudeley and Capel churches, serving traditional pub food.

 Other pubs on or near the walk route for a possible late lunch are the Queen's Head (01892-832073) in Five Oak Green (but closed Mon–Wed lunchtimes), the Bell Inn (01732-851748) in Golden Green, and the Two Brewers (01732-850267) in Hadlow.